Tag Archives: Eileen Chong

 10.30: Land of Plenty

 This panel addressed environmental issues about Australia from a range of perspectives.
 Philip Clark of ABC Radio’s Nightlife did a beautiful job as moderator, giving each of the panellists in turn a prompt or two to talk about their work, and managing some elegant segues.
 The panellists did their bit to make it all cohere by referring to one another’s work.
-(How much better these panels work when the writers on them have read each other!)
+(How much better these panels work when the panellists have read one another’s work!)

 Rebecca Giggs, whose Fathoms sounds like a fascinating book about whales, said that whales are a Trojan horse for a conversation about other animals’ relationships to humans.
 She described a moment when she was close enough to a whale that she could see its eye focusing on her – and only to learn a little later that whales are extremely short-sighted and there as no way that that whale could have actually seen her.
 What is actually there isn’t what we want to think is there,